filipi/phpPythonPipe/README.md

 # phpPythonPipe

-A simple way to execute python code from PHP without using temp files
+A simple way to execute python code from PHP without using temp files.

+phpPythonPipe uses unix pipes to redirect the Python output to a PHP script.

 ## Usage: